 Any pupil who reports to school late between 9am and 9.30am should report to the Sandy Road entrance where they will be issued with a late slip.
-Any pupil who is late on three or more occasions, in any given week, will be issued with an after school reflection (unless there is a legitimate reason).
 After 9.30am, pupils should sign in at the Front Reception.

-Parents are asked to inform the school by letter or telephone if their child is likely to be absent.
+Parents are asked to inform the school by letter/telephone/text/email if their child is likely to be absent.
 If there is no explanation from a child's parents, the absence will be regarded as unauthorised.